vechain/wallet-Android-sdk/README.md

 ### Introduction

-Vechain wallet SDK provides a series of functional interface can help the Android developers, for example: developers to quickly create the purse, the private key signature, call vechain block interface, data on the chain, and convenient call vechain connex.
+Vechain wallet SDK provides a series of functional interfaces that can help the Android developers, for example: developers can quickly create the purse, the private key signature, call the vechain block interface, data on the chain, and conveniently call vechain connex.

 #### Features: